-If you are thinking about getting into software sales or trying to improve your already active software sales skills, books are your friends.
+If you are thinking about getting into software sales or trying to improve your already active tech sales skills, books are your friends.
 Here are some of the best software sales books that can help you take your career to the next level by introducing you to new prospecting techniques, sales methodologies, unique perspectives, psychological tactics, and more.

 The Challenger Sale & The Challenger Customer by Matthew Dixon